New work policy offers more flexibility

 |0

-This work, New work policy offers more flexibility, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New work policy offers more flexibility, by Melanie Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT